Rods

 Handles come in three styles, pistol grip, split-grip or straight and are made from foam or cork.
 It’s a personal preference which style of handle to choose.
 Straight and split-grip handle rods though will allow for two handed casting and might provide better leverage when fighting fish.

-Baitcasting Rod Examples
+Casting Rod Examples

 Action: Ultralight